Affordable Housing – the facts

 So all is now OK?

 Not at all.
-New flats, the size of large boxes with no amenity space, are for sale at £450,000.
-That is neither affordable for most people, nor is it space for a family home.
-Henley needs homes within the budget of key workers.
-HRG is actively exploring possible solutions in a creative manner but will not make promises we can not keep.
+New flats (with limited amenities) are for sale at £450,000 – neither affordable, nor offering adequate family living space.
+HRG is actively exploring possible solutions in a creative manner but will not make promises we cannot keep.

 This is a complex subject.
 This overview is informed but not authoritative.
 If you have any comments, please contact HRG.
 We would be pleased to hear from you.